 Dates can change from year to year, so better check the official website for detailed information.

-The Fair in honour of the Virgin of the Rosary and San Sebastian is on 7 October.
+The Fair in honour of the Virgin of the Rosary and San Sebastian is around the 7th of October.
 This festival of Yunquera is intimately related to the end of the harvest season.
 Historically they celebrated the return of the seasonal workers from Cadiz.

 During the morning of this day some local women wake up early for walking the streets while praying.
 Once finished, they meet in the village central square for a typical breakfast.